Tesla cooperating with Chinese authorities after accident killed police officer

-Tesla Inc (TSLA.O) said on Tuesday it would work with authorities to investigate a car accident in China that local police said caused the death of a police officer and injured another.
+BEIJING (Reuters) - Tesla Inc said on Tuesday it would work with authorities to investigate a car accident in China that local police said caused the death of a police officer and injured another.

 A video circulated on China’s Twitter-like Weibo and in local state media showed a Tesla Model X next to two police officers lying on the ground after an accident.